aphiria/aphiria/README.md

   Opulence provides the following formatters out of the box:

 * `FormUrlEncodedMediaTypeFormatter`
+* `HtmlMediaTypeFormatter`
 * `JsonMediaTypeFormatter`
+* `PlainTextMediaTypeFormatter`

-Under the hood, media type formatters use Opulence's <a href="https://github.com/opulencephp/serialization" target="_blank">serialization library</a> to read and write values to a particular data format.
+Under the hood, `FormUrlEncodedMediaTypeFormatter` and `JsonMediaTypeFormatter` use Opulence's <a href="https://github.com/opulencephp/serialization" target="_blank">serialization library</a> to (de)serialize values.  `HtmlMediaTypeFormatter` and `PlainTextMediaTypeFormatter` only handle strings - they do not deal with objects or arrays.